Hello. This is Francesca Spiegel.

 2024

-“Prozac Nation, Revisited.”
-A personal essay about Elizabeth Wurtzel and the classical memoir plot.
-Published in Hobart.
+“Prozac Nation, Revisited,” personal essay about Elizabeth Wurtzel and the classical memoir plot, in Hobart.

-“This is California, too.”
-Mystery-essay set on a scorched cycling path somewhere in East Los Angeles.
-Published in Press Pause, vol. 9.
+“This is California, too,” mystery-essay set on a scorched cycling path somewhere in East Los Angeles, in Press Pause.

 2023

-“A murky unlearning: Sophocles and the Greek art of Failure.”
-An essay about Halberstam, Kae Tempest and the Philoctetes.
-In The Routledge Handbook of Classics and Queer Theory.
+“A murky unlearning: Sophocles and the Greek art of Failure,” academic essay on Jack Halberstam, Kae Tempest and Philoctetes, in The Routledge Handbook of Classics and Queer Theory.

 2022

-“Delia Derbyshire, or the queen of electronic music.”
-A book review of Re-Sisters by Cosey Fanni Tutti.
-Published by Louder Than War.
+“Delia Derbyshire, or the queen of electronic music,” book review of Re-Sisters by Cosey Fanni Tutti, in Louder Than War.

-“We were all Nobody once.”
-Academic review on a book on the life, work, and memoirs of classicist E.R.
-Dodds.
-Published in The Classical Review.
+“We were all Nobody once,” academic book review about the life, work, and memoirs of the classical scholar E.R.
+Dodds, in The Classical Review.

 2019

-Review: Butch Princesa by Andrea Spisto.
-In Broadway Baby.
+Review of Butch Princesa by Andrea Spisto,” in Broadway Baby.

 2018